antoine71/OC-P13_OCLettings/README.md

 7. You can now check the website from the following address: `https://<app_name>.herokuapp.com`.

 ## Deployment using CircleCI CI/CD Pipeline

+The pipeline create for the project is available at the following address: <https://app.circleci.com/pipelines/github/antoine71/OC-P13_OCLettings>.

 The repository container a configuration file for CircleCI : `.circleci/config.yml`.
 This files implements the following *workflow*: